upd-kazutoph/ECE198X/README.md

 - WSL Install of Ubuntu 18.x (VAE-GAN) and Ubuntu 20.x (Magenta/GANSynth)
 - Others: Secondary Storage with NTFS format only for FAD (has issues on exFAT)

+## PC Specifications used in this project
+- CPU: Intel Core i3-10100F (4C/8T) Processor
+- GPU: NVIDIA GTX 1660 SUPER 6GB GDDR6
+- RAM: 16GB DDR4 TOTAL

 ## GENERAL INSTALLATION
-- Enable WSL feature of Windows 10/11 via https://learn.microsoft.com/en-us/windows/wsl/install.
+- Enable [WSL feature of Windows 10/11](https://learn.microsoft.com/en-us/windows/wsl/install).
 Make sure Virtualization is enabled on BIOS.
 - Install Ubuntu 18.04.x and Ubuntu 20.04.x WSL using Microsoft Store
 - Make sure to update NVIDIA Drivers to latest version.
 - INSTALL [CUDA](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) and [CUDNN](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) on both Ubuntu WSLs.

+## 0 AUDIO DATA COLLECTION
+For privacy purposes, the Bumbong audio dataset will not be uploaded here.
+The audio files were provided by one of the advisers for the [Bamboo project](https://phbmi.com/) with 240 audio files in total.

 ## 1 PREPROCESS VAE-GAN (UBUNTU 18.04.x)
-- Use Python 3.8 only.
+- Use **Python 3.8** only.
 Different version may cause install errors.
 - Uses only the voice_conversion part of the VAE-GAN repository (split into CQT and MEL)
 - See respective folders (VAE-GAN CQT and VAE-GAN MEL for instructions)
 - VAE-GAN is originally made to convert/inverse MEL.